CarolaDoerr/2019-LO-SelfAdjusting/README.md

 # 2019-LO-SelfAdjusting
-Repository with data for our GECCO 2019 paper [Doerr, Doerr, Lengler: Self-Adjusting Mutation Rates with Provably Optimal Success Rules]
+We will add to this repository some numerical data for our GECCO 2019 paper [Doerr, Doerr, Lengler: Self-Adjusting Mutation Rates with Provably Optimal Success Rules]